 He soon afterward transitioned to an NXT commentary role before becoming the NXT GM in 2014, where he remains to this day.
 His role is not too dissimilar to that of former WWF President Jack Tunney – a beloved figurehead who only makes appearances when necessary.
 He has also become popular for his shouted “Wargames!” catchphrase.

-Nowadays, Regal has an even bigger role behind the scenes as the WWE Director of Talent Development and Head of Global Recruiting, playing a significant role in building the future stars of WWE.
-He is also a trainer at the WWE Performance Center, where he trains the newest batch of WWE superstars.
-In 2020, he also took over as the owner of the 205 Live brand.
+Before being released from his WWE contract on January 5th, 2022, which ended his 22-year tenure with the company, Regal had an even bigger role behind the scenes as the WWE Director of Talent Development and Head of Global Recruiting, playing a significant role in building the future stars of WWE.
+He was also a trainer at the WWE Performance Center, where he trained the newest batch of WWE superstars.

-Despite the setbacks William Regal has faced over the years, he seems to have comfortably settled into an inspiring leadership role in WWE.
+Despite the setbacks William Regal has faced over the years, he comfortably settles into an inspiring leadership role wherever he goes.
 He has become one of the most trusted employees, and despite the rocky roads traveled earlier in life, he has more than earned his redemption.

 William Regal’s story is a great representation that it doesn’t matter where you come from, what demons you have, or where you are in life.
 As long as you work hard and strive to improve yourself, you can achieve whatever you put your mind to.